VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Related Work

 The authors of the NASA study found that neither standard CFG nor CFG applied directly to text embeddings yields desirable results in few-step scenarios, particularly in single-step settings.
 Specifically, the regular CFG independently computes positive and negative guidance signals, preventing the negative guidance from effectively neutralizing unwanted concepts.
 As a result, the produced images merely appear as a mixture of both positive and negative prompts unnaturally (an average image of the positive prompt generated image and the negative prompt independently generated image) rather than excluding negative prompt elements.
 Furthermore, the authors noted that applying CFG to text embeddings produces minimal benefits.
-For detailed examples and further illustration, readers are referred to the original paper introducing NASA (SNOOPI \citep{nguyen_snoopi:_2024}).
+For detailed examples and further illustration, readers could refer to the original paper introducing NASA \citep{nguyen_snoopi:_2024}.

-The method NASA proposed is to apply the guidance in intermediate states instead of the predicted noise or velocity.
-Specifically, they calculate a positive attention output $Z^+$ and a negative attention output $Z^-$, and they output the final attention $Z^{NASA}$ by subtracting the two with a factor $\alpha$, as shown in Equation~\ref{eq:NASA}.
+NASA applies the guidance in intermediate states (attention outputs) instead of the final predicted noise or velocity.
+Specifically, they calculate a positive attention output $Z^+$ and a negative attention output $Z^-$, and the final attention $Z^{NASA}$ is obtained by subtracting the two with a factor $\alpha$, as shown in Equation~\ref{eq:NASA}.
 The alpha value is usually between 0 and 1.

+Normalized Attention Guidance (NAG) used a similar approach.
+But instead of subtracting the negative attention map from the positive, it uses a similar extrapolation approach as CFG, as shown in Equation~\ref{eq:nag1}.
+The starting point $Z^+$ could also be replaced with $Z^-$; they are equivalent if $\phi$ is increased by 1.

+However, to maintain the stability of the attention output space, they also applied normalization to $\widetilde{Z}^{NAG}$ to limit its norm relative to $Z^+$ with scale $\tau$ per token, resulting in $\hat{Z}$.
+Then it used a blending factor $\alpha$ to blend it with the positive attention result, as shown in Equation~\ref{eq:nag3}.

+The normalization and blending ensure the attention output of the NAG does not drift away from what the model usually sees during training, improving the quality of generated images.
+However, if the constraint is set to be too tight (i.e., high $\alpha$ and low $\tau$), it might also limit the model's ability to follow negative prompts.